 - A short description of the purpose of the Web site to show that it is an organizational Web site, as opposed to a personal Web site.

 - A list of Virginia Tech Usernames (formerly known as PIDs) of people who should have administrative privileges

 Once your site has been created in Ensemble, you will receive an email.
 You should then be able to login and edit your site in https://author.ensemble.vt.edu.
 If you are logged in and have a prior session, you will need to exit and log back in to see the new site.

 Stage sites offer a way to work on updated sites while leaving the legacy site up and functional.
 You'll build out your stage site using the authoring system.

 Your stage site, once it gets set up, will be your domain with ".vt.edu" replaced by ".stage.cms.vt.edu".
 For example sandbox.vt.edu would have a stage site of sandbox.stage.cms.vt.edu.
-Please note that the stage site do not include the "www" portion of the domain name.
-Once the certificate creation process is completed, stage sites are protected by pid/password authentication.
-Anyone with a Virginia Tech PID can view a stage site.
+Please note that the stage site never includes a "www" segment before the domain name.
+Once the certificate creation process is completed, stage sites are protected by VT Username (PID)/passphrase authentication.
+Anyone with a Virginia Tech Username can view a stage site.